gavjan/shamans/README.md

 ## Performance Gains

-Bencmark results and analysis of the multi-thread algorithms can be found in `report.pdf`.
+Bencmark results and analysis of the multi-thread algorithms can be found in [report.pdf](https://github.com/gavjan/shamans/blob/master/report.pdf).

 ## Implementation